 This is the second time Petitioners challenged the agencies' approval of the Pipeline.
-In response to the first challenge, USFS and the BLM prepared a supplemental EIS which sought to address the Pipeline's sedimentation impacts utilizing two hydrological analyses provided by the applicant.
-But neither of these hydrological analyses, nor the supplemental EIS, considered water quality monitoring data from the USGS monitoring stations fifteen miles outside the Jefferson National Forest, where construction of the Pipeline had occurred near the Roanoke River.
+USFS and the BLM prepared a supplemental EIS which sought to address the Pipeline's sedimentation impacts utilizing two hydrological analyses provided by the applicant.
+But neither of these hydrological analyses, nor the supplemental EIS, considered water quality monitoring data from the USGS monitoring stations fifteen miles outside the Jefferson National Forest, where construction of the Pipeline has occurred near the Roanoke River.
 The USGS data showed water turbidity values that were 20% higher downstream from the Pipeline's construction than upstream -- a significant difference from the 2.1% increase in sedimentation the hydrologic analyses predicted for the Roanoke River.